The 'apocalyptic' game with chainsaw-wielding fan

 Last updated on .From the section Sport Africa

-An investigation is underway after a riot at an African Champions League tie described as "apocalyptic" by one of the teams involved.
+An investigation is under way after a riot at an African Champions League tie described as "apocalyptic" by one of the teams involved.

 One fan was seen carrying a chainsaw in the stands while others lit fires during the quarter-final second leg between home side Esperance of Tunisia and JS Kabylie of Algeria.